dashpay/docs/masternodes/setup.rst

    Dash Masternode Tool startup screen

-Click **Check RPC connection** in the top left corner of the main window to verify that the connection is working.
-Then connect your Trezor device and click **Test HW** to verify the Trezor connection is working.
+Click the third button from the left **Check Dash Network Connection** in the top left corner of the main window to verify that the connection is working.
+Then connect your Trezor device and click the next button **Test Hardware Wallet Connection** to verify the Trezor connection is working.

 .. image:: img/setup-collateral-connection.png
    :width: 100px